REU-SOS/contrasts/README.md

 In the following, we use assue _x,y_ can report their mean and standard deviation and sample size as e.g.
 `x.n, x.mu, x,sd`.

-The Hedges effect size test using magiv numbers from [this study](https://goo.gl/w62iIL).
+The Hedges effect size test using magic numbers from [this study](https://goo.gl/w62iIL).
 If checks of the difference in the mean divided by the standard deviation is bigger than some magic number (0.38)

 ```c